WestWilshireNeuro

 CSF Leak (Intracranial Hypotension)

-A condition of low spinal fluid pressure, usually leading to positional headache (worse when upright).
+Low spinal fluid pressure, usually leading to positional headache worse when upright.

 Intracranial Hypertension (IIH)